Last updated on July 30th, 2020

 - Click “Pay Now” and generate a receipt

-- Make payment of ₦2,000 on the same page (or go to the bank) and print payment confirmation
+- Make a payment of ₦2,000 on the same page (or go to the bank with the RRR code provided) and print the payment confirmation

-- Go to the Port Health office with the printed documents and a copy of your passport biodata page
+- Go to the Port Health Services Office closest to you with the printed documents and a copy of your passport biodata page

 - A vaccine will be administered after your payment has been confirmed.

-As for the question of whether you need to take the vaccine again, I don’t think you would have to.
+You would not need to take the vaccine again if you have done so before and it is still valid.
 When I went to get my second yellow card, I mentioned that I had already been vaccinated, so I wasn’t given another one.
 I just paid for the card.